-To find out more, please join TAFSA at their meetings, every second Monday from 12:30-13:20 pm in Room 0T10.
+Please join TAFSA to find out more at their meetings, every second Monday from 12:30-13:20 pm (by Zoom or other platform in 2020-21).
+Follow TAFSA at @tafsauw on Instagram.
 This is a great opportunity for students to connect with other like-minded people and a way to get involved in the department events.